-If you select Properties while the Door tool is active (selected), you can modify various properties related to the door.
+If you select Type Properties while the Door tool is active (selected), you can modify various properties related to the door.

-You can easily add another standard door size to the Group as required.
+You can easily add another standard door size to the Family as required.
 Click "Duplicate," type a name (Figure 3-5.6).

-Standard doors sizes (and Groups) can be added to your template file, so you don't re-load it again.
+Standard doors sizes (and Families) can be added to your template file, so you don't have to load them for every new project.

-Insert windows:
+Insert Windows:

 Adding windows to your project is very similar to adding doors.
-Like the doors, the template file you started from has one group preloaded into your project, the FIXED group.
-Looking at the Type Selector dropdown you will see the various sizes available for insertion.
-At this point you should also see the SIDELIGHT group that you loaded in the previous exercise.
-First, you will add a few interior borrowed lights using the sidelight group.
+Like the doors, the template file you started from has one family preloaded into your project, the FIXED family.
+Looking at the Type Selector drop-down you will see the various sizes available for insertion.
+At this point you should also see the SIDELIGHT family that you loaded in the previous exercise.
+First, you will add a few interior borrowed lights using the sidelight family.

-Interior windows (borrowed lights):
+Interior Windows (Borrowed Lights):

-- 11. With the Window tool selected, pick: Sidelights 1 : 18" x 84" from the type selector. - 12.
-On the west side of the atrium, insert the borrowed lights as shown in Figure 3-5.7; do not draw the dimensions.
+- 11. With the Window tool selected, pick: Sidelights 1: 18" x 84" from the Type Selector. - 12.
+On the West side of the atrium, insert the borrowed lights as shown in Figure 3-5.7; do not add the dimensions.